Rainham railway station (London)

 Rainham railway station is on the London, Tilbury and Southend line, serving the town of Rainham in the London Borough of Havering, east London.
 Historically in the county of Essex, in official literature the station is sometimes shown as Rainham (Essex) in order to distinguish it from the station of the same name in Kent.

 It is 12 mi 54 chain down the line from London Fenchurch Street and it is situated between Dagenham Dock to the west and Purfleet to the east.
-Its three-letter station code is RNM and it is within Travelcard zone 6.
+Its three-letter station code is RNM and it is within London fare zone 6.

 It was opened in 1854.
 The station and all trains serving it are currently operated by c2c.

 History

-The station was opened in 1854 on the original route of the London, Tilbury and Southend Railway from London to Tilbury, which was extended to Southend-on-Sea in 1856 and Shoeburyness in 1884.
-In 1888 a second, more direct, route to Southend was completed several miles to the north.
+Early years (1854-1922)

+Rainham station was opened on 13 April 1854 by the London Tilbury and Southend Railway (LT&SR) as part of their main line which ran initially to Tilbury and by 1856 to Southend Central.
+Trains were initially operated by locomotives from the Eastern Counties Railway as the LT&SR had no locomotives of its own.
+Trains operated to Fenchurch Street and detached carriages at Stratford for Bishopsgate.
+This operation did not last long as Stratford was becoming a very busy location and timekeeping was poor.
+In 1858 a more direct line from Barking to Gas Factory Junction (Bow) was opened and trains stopped serving Bishopsgate.